dykstrom/jcc/docs/GarbageCollector.md

 represents the nodes in the allocation list that is used to keep track of marked and unmarked memory.

+An array of strings would be matched by an array of pointers in the type pointer section.

 ![GC Memory Diagram](diagrams/GC.png)